yamin-shihab/study-notes/grade_7/social_studies.md

   * The Acadians were told to leave within a year, but most stayed.
 In 1730, they were required to take an "oath of neutrality".
 The oath required the Acadians to stay neutral if a war broke out between France and Britain.
 * In 1755, a war seemed likely, so the British required a new "oath of allegiance".
 Now, the Acadians had to fight for Britain in a war against France.
   * When they refused, the Great Deportation was where 11 000 Acadians were deported (to send out of a country) to the Thirteen Colonies, England, or France.
 Some went to New France or with the Mi'kmaq.
-  * They were deported because they had a strategic position (a physical location that is important for military reasons), they were Catholic and spoke French, Acadian settlers outnumbered British settlers in Acadia two to one, and they accepted the oath of neutrality, but not the oath of allegiance.
+  * They were deported because they had a strategic position (a physical location that's important for military reasons), they were Catholic and spoke French, Acadian settlers outnumbered British settlers in Acadia two to one, and they accepted the oath of neutrality, but not the oath of allegiance.
 * In 1754, fighting broke out between Britain and France to control the Ohio Valley (along the western border of the Thirteen Colonies).
 In 1756, the war went global, and Britain aimed to destroy the French navy and establish worldwide domination.
 Nine European countries had chosen sides.
 This was the Seven Years' War.
 * In 1760, Britain seized Quebec, but didn't completely win yet.
 The war ended in 1763, when France signed a treaty with Britain, the Treaty of Paris.
 Under the treaty, France gives up all its land in North America to Britain and Spain, except for Guadeloupe, Saint-Pierre, and Miquelon.
   * In the Battle of the Plains of Abraham, the British were led by General Wolfe, and the French were led by the Marquis de Montcalm.
 The battle was where the British captured Quebec, the capital and military stronghold of New France.